NISYSLAB/Emory-BMI-GSoC/README.md

 **Overview:** Standard workflow languages such as Common Workflow Language (CWL) and Workflow Description Language (WDL) are traditionally written by hand and executed by workflow frameworks such as Cromwell and Toil.
 Drag-and-drop front-end frameworks exist, but are also limited limited by their usability across platforms.
 A seamless front-end to support workflow development can help the open source community tremendously.
 CWL and WDL limit their focus to workflows that can be represented by a directed acyclic graph (DAG).
 So, while a drag-and-drop interface may allow more diverse graph types such as directed graphs, when converting, the DAG format must be verified.

-**Current Status:** Our previous GSoC project DHGWorkflow enabled us to visually create Directed Hypergraphs (DHGs) and export them as GraphML files through its browser-based lightweight environment.
+**Current Status:** Our previous GSoC project [DHGWorkflow](https://github.com/NISYSLAB/DHGWorkflow/) enabled us to visually create Directed Hypergraphs (DHGs) and export them as GraphML files through its browser-based lightweight environment.
 This project could use a similar approach to generate WDL and CWL files from a browser-based application.

-Forking and adopting DHGWorkflow is an option.
-There are also stand-alone CWL and WDL drag-and-drop projects such as Rabix that can be adopted for this project.
+There are three approaches to implementing this project.
+First: forking and adopting DHGWorkflow is an option. [concore-editor](https://github.com/ControlCore-Project/concore-editor) adopted DHGWorkflow for the CONTROL-CORE project with additional capabilities such as editing programs.
+Second, the potential contributor may also choose to fork and adopt concore-editor for this project instead.
+Third, there are also stand-alone CWL and WDL drag-and-drop projects such as Rabix that can be adopted for this project.

 **Expected Outcomes:** APIs (such as RESTful interfaces) should be provided to internally pass the workflow definitions to the backend, to avoid having a backend application having to read and parse the workflow files (WDL and CWL) again, rather than having them directly use the workflow definitions by the other programs.

 **Required Skills:** Languages of choice for front-end and the APIs.

 **Code Challenge:** A demo to highlight the potential of developing this task, such as a prototype or a mock up.
+If you are attempting to highlight changes to the concore-editor or DHGWorkflow, please host your own forked version of concore-editor, following the "Deploying concore-editor in GitHub" section in the [concore-editor README](https://github.com/ControlCore-Project/concore-editor).
+Please also make sure to keep your hosted concore-editor instance updated with your own changes.
+That would allow us to confirm that your changes are working even before reviewing/testing your commits and merging your fixes to the concore-editor repository.
+Please also include the link of your hosted concore-editor in your proposal.
+By default, it will take the form of https://YOUR-GIT-REPO.github.io/concore-editor/.

 **Source Code:**  New Project